Harry Turley

-Joseph Henry Lewis Turley (24 April 1859 - 5 June 1929) was an English-born Australian politician.
-He was a Member of the Queensland Legislative Assembly and an Australian Senator.
+Joseph Henry Lewis Turley (24 April 1859 - 5 June 1929) was an Australian politician and trade unionist.
+He was a member of the Australian Labor Party (ALP) and served as a Senator for Queensland from 1904 to 1917, including as president of the Senate from 1910 to 1913.
+He had previously been a member of the Queensland Legislative Assembly.

 Early life

 Turley was born on 24 April 1859 in Gloucester, England.
 He was the son of Agnes (née Oliver) and Charles Turley; his father was a master shoemaker.

 Turley was educated in Brixham and went to sea at a young age.
 He arrived in Australia in 1879 and found work in Brisbane as a wharf labourer.
 He joined the Wharf Labourers' Union and eventually became secretary and president.
 During the 1890 maritime dispute, he was a member of the intercolonial defence committee organised by William Spence.
 He also represented the Queensland Shearers' Union as a delegate to negotiating conferences in Sydney during the 1891 shearers' strike.